EdPom/re_parse/README.md

 A Regular Expression Parser
 ===========================

-This is a regular expression parser, it transforms a given regular expression to a non-deterministic finite automata (NFA), then transforms it into a deterministic finite automata (DFA).
+This is a regular expression parser in Python, it transforms a given regular expression to a non-deterministic finite automata (NFA), then transforms it into a deterministic finite automata (DFA).

 Current Status